-- 18.1 All staff members will be made aware of systems within our school that support safeguarding and these will be explained to them as part of our staff induction.
-This includes: the school's/college's safeguarding/child protection policy; the school's safer working practice document and the school's whistleblowing procedures. - 18.2 We recognise the stressful and traumatic nature of child protection work.
-Support is available for any member of staff from Tracy Wheatley, Gina Marsland and Tara Jackson.
+All staff members will be made aware of systems within our school that support safeguarding, and these will be explained to them as part of our staff induction.
+This includes: the school's/college's safeguarding/child protection policy; the school's safer working practice document and the school's whistleblowing procedures, as well as their responsibilities to read and understand KCSiE Part 1 and Annexe B, this must be done as part of their induction and reviewed annually.

+- 21.1 We recognise the stressful and traumatic nature of child protection work.
+Support is available for any member of staff from DSL Emily Kempthorne as lead for Supervision, but also from our Adult Mental Health First Aiders led by Dylan Coone and Rachael Markey.
 Access to regular and timely supervision is an essential form of support for all designated safeguarding staff.
-Children's Services Education Safeguarding team are also potentially available for advice and support (Tel: 0113 3789685). - 18.3 Designated Safeguarding staff must have attended the 3-day Children's Services Education child protection training course.
+Children's Services Education Safeguarding team are also potentially available for advice and support (Tel: 0113 3789685). - 21.2 Designated Safeguarding staff must have attended the 3-day Children's Services Education child protection training course.
 They will attend refresher training at least every two years.
-The DSL will undertake Prevent Awareness Training (e.g. Workshop to Raise Awareness of Prevent [WRAP]) to enable them to provide advice and support to other members of staff on protecting children from the risk of radicalisation.

-- 18.4 The school will ensure all staff including temporary and volunteers receive induction and updated INSET appropriate to their roles and responsibilities, especially staff new to the school.
+The DSL will undertake Prevent Awareness Training (e.g., Workshop to Raise Awareness of Prevent [WRAP]) to enable them to provide advice and support to other members of staff on protecting children from the risk of radicalisation. - 21.3 The school will ensure all staff including temporary and volunteers receive induction and updated INSET appropriate to their roles and responsibilities, especially staff new to the school.
 All staff will access basic child protection training including online safety as part of the school's induction arrangements and refresher training at least every three years.
 All staff should have regular safeguarding, child protection training and online safety updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Access to training can be via the Children's Services Education Safeguarding Team and the LSCP. - 18.5 The Head teacher will attend appropriate 1 day safeguarding training at least every three years. - 18.6 Governors, including the nominated governor will attend specific training for their role, updated at least every three years. - 18.7 Any training accessed through third party/independent providers must reflect the LSCP protocols and the LSCP minimum standards checklist.
-This training will be recorded by the school on a separate database. - 18.8 The Head teacher and at least one member of the governing body that is not a staff governor must complete the National Safer Recruitment Training and refresh this training every five years.
+Training will include briefings on how to manage a report of child-on-child sexual violence or harassment and on the government's antiradicalisation strategy, PREVENT, to enable staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+Access to training can be via the Children's Services Education Safeguarding Team and the LSCP. - 21.4 Contractors who are provided through a private finance Initiative (PFI) or similar contract must also access safeguarding training that reflects the LSCP locally agreed protocols and referral pathways. - 21.5 The Head teacher will attend appropriate 1 day safeguarding training at least every three years. - 21.6 Governors, including the nominated governor will attend specific training for their role, updated at least every three years.

+- 21.7 Any training accessed through third party/independent providers must reflect the LSCP protocols and the LSCP minimum standards checklist.
+This training will be recorded by the school on a separate database. - 21.8 The Head teacher and at least one member of the governing body that is not a staff governor must complete the National Safer Recruitment Training and refresh this training every five years.

-19. Child Protection Records
+22 Child Protection Records